The proximal alternating direction method of multipliers in the nonconvex setting: convergence analysis and rates: A proximal ADMM algorithm and a proximal linearized ADMM algorithm in the nonconvex setting

 {C_{23}} {C_{24}} {C_{25}} {C_{26}}

 {C_{14}} {C_{15}} {C_{16}}

 {C_{17}} {C_{18}} {C_{19}} {C_{20}} {C_{21}} {C_{22}}

-In this section we will propose two proximal ADMM algorithms for solving the optimization problem \eqref{intro:problem} and we will study their convergence behaviour.
-In this context, a central role will be played by the augmented Lagrangian associated with problem \eqref{intro:problem}, which is defined for every $r > 0$ as
+In this section we propose two proximal ADMM algorithms for solving the optimization problem \eqref{intro:problem} and study their convergence behaviour.
+A central role will be played by the augmented Lagrangian associated with problem \eqref{intro:problem}, which is defined for every $r > 0$ as